michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-#### 5.3.3 - 09/16/2023
+#### 5.3.4 - 09/29/2023
-- Fixed a bug that option section names were missing in the auto-insert editing page.
+- Fixed an issue that products for the shortcode with the `asin` argument was not sorted properly.
+- Optimized the delay of AJAX unit loading.

 #### Old Log
 For old change logs, see [here](https://github.com/michaeluno/amazon-auto-links/blob/master/changelog.md).